graphile/crystal/.changeset/cuddly-apricots-beg.md

 "@dataplan/pg": patch
 ---

-Exported version no longer uses 'require' hack, instead it's added at build time.
+Exported `version` no longer uses `require('../package.json')` hack, instead the version number is written to a source file at versioning time.
 Packages now export `version`.